b-adamson/arcrypt/README.md

 1. A seller creates a project which mints a token and creates an auction through Arcrypt.
 2. Bidders place encrypted bids from their personal encrypted balance (See below).
 3. Funds are escrowed securely within the UMBRA shielded pool (See below).
-4. Off-chain worker calls Arcium to determine the winner and reveal it publicly.
+4. Off-chain worker calls MPC to determine the winner and reveal it publicly.
 5. To claim their rewards, the auction creator clicks "Settle" on the dashboard, releasing the tokens to the Raydium DEX seeded at the clearing price.
 6. Losers reclaim their bids.

 Under the hood, when submitting a bid:

 1. The client generates an encrypted token account and funds it with wSOL using the dashboard.
-2. The bid client encrypts their bid using Umbra’s MXE and submits it to Arcrypt.
+2. The bid client encrypts their bid against Umbra’s MXE and submits it to Arcrypt.
 3. Arcrypt performs a CPI into Umbra, passing the encrypted token account and bid amount.
 4. Umbra decrypts the bid inside its own Arcium MXE and allocates the corresponding funds into its shielded pool.
 5. Umbra re-encrypts the bid for Arcrypt’s MXE and CPIs back to Arcrypt with the ciphertext via `submit_encrypted_bid`.